 NOTE: If your location observes a form of daylight saving time, the system will automatically change the time on the associated dates.

-- 4. Set the Overlay setting.
-Select On to overlay the date and time on the video stream, or select Off to turn off this setting. - 5.
-Click the Save button to save the settings, or click the Reset button to clear all of the information you entered without saving it.
+5. Click the Save button to save the settings, or click the Reset button to clear all of the information you entered without saving it.